Skip to main content

 Suga provides:

-• Visual infrastructure design - Design your cloud architecture with drag-and-drop components
+• Visual infrastructure design - Design cloud architecture with drag-and-drop components that enforce organizational patterns

 • Framework flexibility - Works as an add-on to Express, Django, FastAPI, Go HTTP, and other frameworks